 The first question people always ask after hearing about our little adventure into the wilderness is, “so, where do you live?”
 Well, we live everywhere!
 That’s the short answer anyway.
 The longer answer is… a bit more complicated.

 We’ve done our homework, but we were still incredibly surprised to discover how difficult it is to find long term availability for tiny house (yes, I’m calling it a tiny house) residents.
-In other words, it’s hard to find anywhere to park the damn thing.
+In other words, it’s hard to find anywhere to park the dang thing.
 Some RV parks and campgrounds offer spaces that travelers can pay for on a month to month basis, basically like paying lot rent, but these spaces are in high demand and hard to come by.